getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 Many issues can arise in this process.
 Shipment numbers can be mislabeled on either the widget or the parcel containing the manual.
-Sorting must happen shipment by shipment, as placing everything on a conveyor belt at once would result in losing the association to the shipment.
+Sorting must happen shipment by shipment, as placing everything on a conveyor belt at once would result in losing the association with the shipment.
 The names of the manuals can be incorrectly entered when sorting the manuals or when reading the sticker on the widget.